tiqsclass6/gcp-be-a-man-level-9/README.md

 >
 docker push europe-central2-docker.pkg.dev/lizzos-project/run-gmp/lizzo
 >
->->"Download the Yaml for the sidecar and navigate to it's working directory. configure the image to the name of your image"
+# Download the Yaml for the sidecar and navigate to it's working directory. configure the image to the name of your image
 >
 gcloud run services replace run-service-simple.yaml --region=europe-central2
->->"Tear Down"
+# Tear Down
 >
 gcloud run services delete my-cloud-run-service --region=europe-central2
 >>>